 The Talentum® story began when inventor Andrew Broadbent’s father; a textile supervisor, felt that the local fire service was becoming too permanent a fixture in his workplace.
 Traditional smoke detectors couldn’t cope with the dusty mill environment which resulted in frequent false alarms.
 This presented a real risk of distracting the fire service from emergencies, or creating a ‘cry wolf’ scenario where the alarm would not be taken seriously.

-Andrew knew that the first evidence of a fire in a textile warehouse would be a spark, not smoke, so he developed the world’s first rear-viewing infrared device for flame detection.
-Able to detect a flicker within 27 milliseconds, it also happens to be the world’s fastest.
+Andrew knew that the first evidence of a fire in a textile warehouse would be a spark, not smoke, so he developed the first rear-viewing infrared device for flame detection.
+Able to detect a flicker within 27 milliseconds.

 Talentum® Quick Facts